hungryram/serhant-iris/content/pages/team.md

             and partners adapt to behavioral and market changes being driven by generational shifts and technological advances in society, and by combining traditional brokerage services
-        heading: SERHANT.
-New Development
-        logo:
-        subheading: EXCLUSIVE MARKETING AND SALES
 ---